vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 _J: Indeed you are now the maintainer of the 2.8 branch, or at least the releaser.
 If not mistaken, you took care of 2.8.18 and 2.8.20 releases.
 What can you say about this?_

 **S:** I guess I should start at why I am doing more 2.8 releases.
 As I explained before, I'm not interested in coding that much, but much more engaged in user support and maintenance.
 Approximately one month before the release of 2.8.18, we had received [a report about a security issue in the XCF loading code](https://bugzilla.gnome.org/show_bug.cgi?id=767873).
 It was fixed quickly, for both the development and 2.8 branches, but there was no plan to do a 2.8 release.
-We have instructions for this, and mitch replied "Just do it!" when I asked about it.
+We have instructions for this, and mitch replied "*Just do it!*" when I asked about it.

 It still felt like partly flying blind.
 Had I done the version changes - to 2.8.18, and afterwards advancing to 2.8.19 - correctly?
 Was the tarball made correctly?
 Would it build on any other system than mine?
 It did - but I had still missed two action: the release tag is supposed to be signed (i.e. git tag -s), and the GNOME translations teams should be notified about planned releases and a string freeze be put in place until the release to make it easy for them to complete translations.
 2.8.20 was much better prepared, and even had an extra long string freeze - I had planned to do it in October 2016, but had to delay it to February 2017, during Wilber Week.